“Coronavirus. The Economy. What do we do now?!”

 #4 - Step Up Standards & Keep Patients Informed

-#6 - Empowered With The Right Knowledge, Long-Term Your Practice Can Prepare Ahead
+#6 - Empowered with the Right Knowledge, Your Practice Can Prepare for the Long-Term

 Just a few examples of tactics that, when executed with 6-12 months of lead time, that are serving a select few aesthetic providers with foresight very well…